qbrilliance/qristal-core/examples/README.md

 A version of `noise_model_user_defined.py` demonstrating the use of a user-defined noise model in a different basis gate set.

+`parametrization_demo.py`

+_qubits_: 2
+_gate depth_: 4
+_noise_: false

+An extremely simple demonstration of how to construct and execute parametrized circuits using Qristal.

 `pfd.py`

 _qubits_: 12